 After the Belgian commission price was no longer fixed by the Belgian federal ministry in February 2001, as a result of the regionalisation of the department of agriculture, Belgapom has taken the initiative to publish the Belgapom quotation starting with the season 2001-2002.

-A Commission, composed out of 8 persons, of which 4 active in the potato trade and 4 in the potato processing industry, quotes on a weekly basis on Friday morning the Belgapom quotation.
+A Commission composed (as from 1/1/2021 onwards) out of 10 persons, of which 5 active in the potato trade and 5 in the potato processing industry, quotes on a weekly basis on Friday morning the Belgapom quotation.
 This is the most frequent price on the physical market for potatoes from the field with destination frozen fries industry.

 This Belgapom quotation makes part of the basket of European quotations, which are used to define the 'cash settlement price' of the potato futures market in Frankfurt (Eurex).